 NetherlandsWorldwide

-Certificate of life (attestatie de vita) Japan
+Certificate of life (attestatie de vita) in Japan

 When might you need a certificate of life?